DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/selection/basic.jsx)

-As you can see, in this example we use controlled mode by specifying `selection` and `selectionChange` options for `SelectionState` plugin.
+As you can see, in this example we use controlled mode by specifying the `selection` and `selectionChange` options for the `SelectionState` plugin.

 ## Select by Row Click

-By default, rows can be selected by clicking inside checkbox.
-In some cases it may be convenient to allow users to select rows by clicking on whole item.
-The following example demonstrates such scenario:
+By default, rows can be selected by ticking a check box.
+In some cases, it may be convenient to allow users to select rows by clicking on the whole item.
+The following example demonstrates this scenario:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/select-by-row-click)

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/selection/select-by-row-click.jsx)

-In some scenarios it is useful to hide checkboxes completely and highlight selected rows.
-Here the demo:
+In some scenarios, it is useful to hide check boxes completely and highlight selected rows.
+Here is a demo:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/hidden-checkboxes)